 25 journalists from EU countries will gather at the event in Rome on 20 – 21 November 2017.

-The event, organised within the Media against Hate project, will consist of a roundtable and a three-session workshop on specific topics.
+The event, organised within the Media against Hate project, will consist of a roundtable with 5 speakers (Morning Session 20 Nov.) and a three sessions Workshop on specific topics (Afternoon Session 20 Nov and 21 Nov.)
+The programme can be found here.

 The event aims to: